sunrise-choir/spec/src/datatypes.md

 ## Multibox

 A multibox is a cyphertext, annotated with an identifier for the algorithm that produced it.
+The algorithm identifiers are natural numbers between 0 and 2^64 - 1 (inclusive).
+Even identifiers are reserved for assignment by the ssb protocol devs, odd identifiers are open for experimentation and/or custom usage.

-The only currently supported algorithm is [private-box](https://ssbc.github.io/scuttlebutt-protocol-guide/#private-messages).
+The only currently specified algorithm is [private-box](https://ssbc.github.io/scuttlebutt-protocol-guide/#private-messages), using the identifier 0.

 ### Multibox Legacy Encoding